Input nonlinearities can shape beyond-pairwise correlations and improve information transmission by neural populations: Results

 The firing probability in one discrete time bin is akin to the mean firing rate.
 Since firing rates that vary sigmoidally with synaptic input are commonly encountered~\cite{maass99,brillinger,ho2000}, we interpret the argument ($x_i$) of the sigmoid as the input to a linear-nonlinear model neuron.
 With no beyond-pairwise interactions ($\gamma_{ijk} = 0$), the bias $h_i$ and recurrent inputs to the neuron $\{J_{ij} \sigma_j \}$ add; the sigmoidal function of that sum determines the firing rate.
 If $\gamma_{ijk}>0$, then when neurons $j$ and $k$ are co-active, the recurrent input to neuron $i$ is $J_{ij} + J_{ik} + \gamma_{ijk}$, which is larger than the sum of the contributions observed when only one recurrent input is active at a time ($J_{ij}$+ $J_{ik}$); these inputs combine super-linearly.
 Conversely, for $\gamma_{ijk}<0$, they combine sub-linearly.
 Thus, the way that synaptic inputs combine maps onto triplet interactions in statistical models of population activity, shaping beyond-pairwise correlations.
-If the recurrent input to neuron $i$ is an arbitrary function of the activities of the other neurons, $x_i = h_i + f(\{\sigma_{j\ne i}\})$, triplet interactions come from the first nonlinear terms in the series expansion of $f(\cdot)$ (see Supplemental Information).
-We will later return to possible biophysical mechanisms behind such nonlinearities, although we note that interaction terms can also come from common noise inputs to neurons~\cite{macke,andrea}.
+If the recurrent input to neuron $i$ is an arbitrary function of the activities of the other neurons, $x_i = h_i + f(\{\sigma_{j\ne i}\})$, triplet interactions come from the first nonlinear terms in the series expansion of $f(\cdot)$ (see Appendix A).

+We note that, in this mechanistic interpretation of our probability model, both the recurrent connections $J_{ij}$, and the super- or sub-linear integration (given by $\gamma_{ijk}$) are symmetrical in their indices.
+While this symmetry is physically realizable in neuronal networks, it is not the most general possible configuration.
+We will later return to possible biophysical mechanisms behind such nonlinearities.
 We further note that, in our model, these ``recurrent" interactions are instantaneous, which is not true for physical neurons.
-Studies of HOC in dynamical models, as in Ref.~\cite{andrea}, are an intriguing area for future work.
+Studies of the present mechanism for HOC in recurrent dynamical models, as in Ref.~\cite{andrea}, are an intriguing area for future work.
+Finally, we note that, in addition to recurrent coupling, interaction terms can also come from common noise inputs to multiple neurons~\cite{macke,andrea,leen}, and that in this case, the interactions are likely to be symmetrical, as in Eq.
+1.